 A. Formal Charges

 Formal charges are a “charging document” which sets forth the factual allegations and the proposed rule violations.
 The formal charges are filed with the clerk at the Louisiana Attorney Disciplinary Board in Metairie.
-The charges are served on the Respondent who should file an answer to the charges within twenty (20) days.
+The charges are served on the Respondent, who should file an answer to the charges within twenty (20) days.
 If the Respondent fails to file an answer within twenty (20) days, the ODC may file a Motion for Deemed Admitted (similar to a motion for preliminary default) asking that the formal charges be deemed admitted and proven.
 The Respondent has twenty (20) days to request an order to recall.

 If there is no request to recall the order, the factual allegations may be ordered deemed admitted.